twse/bobsgame-extras/README.md

 * **Manufacturer**: Robert Matthew Pelloni

 ## Boot Skin
-The actual logo is in BootSkin Windows XP format.
-Attempting to install this logo under the Windows Vista version will most likely result in an error message, so please don't try it.
+The actual skin is in BootSkin Windows XP format and is available in English, German and Polish.
+Attempting to install this skin under the Windows Vista version will most likely result in an error message, so please don't try it.
 I created this with Windows Paint.

 Use the Windows XP version of [BootSkin](https://www.stardock.com/products/bootskin/) to replace the boot skin.